-Art Heist is a fully facilitated virtual sleuthing game.
+Art Heist is a fully facilitated virtual sleuthing game for team building.
 The event format is similar to a murder mystery, minus the murder.
 In this interactive tale, teams race to crack the case and figure out which fictional museum employee stole a priceless Van Gogh masterpiece.
 For 90 minutes, teams compete for clues in mini-games like spot the difference, jigsaw puzzles, riddles, and trivia.
 The more challenges won, the more hints received, and the easier to solve the case at the end of the game.

 Learn more about Art Heist.